codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 Some of my most fond memories of Walt Disney World vacations are times spent in line with friends and family.
-That time spent just hanging out and being together (before smartphones were ubiquitus) were some of the most magical.
+That time spent just hanging out and being together (before smartphones were ubiquitous) were some of the most magical.
 It's tempting to try and plan your visit down to the last minute and squeeze every last ounce of fun for your (many) bucks.
 This whole blog (any many others) is dedicated to planning and being prepared to make the most of your trip.
-However, we always encourage you to allow for spontenaity and live in the moment.
-This is espeically true with little ones.
+However, we always encourage you to allow for spontaneity and live in the moment.
+This is especially true with little ones.

 We were worried about some meet-and-greets because of the potential of a meltdown due to the larger than life characters (I'm lookin' at you Goofy ;) ).
 It turned out